Recidiviz/public-dashboard/README.md

 ## Adding new packages

-Packages themselves do not have any special requirements under Yarn Workspaces, nor are they required to use the same packages or versions as any other Workspace; just create a new directory, **add it to the `workspaces` list in the root `package.json`**, and then run `yarn init` in your package directory as you normally would.
+Packages in this repository are independent of each other; just create a new directory, and then run `yarn init` in your package directory as you normally would.
 (The entire repo is covered by a GPL V3 license, so make sure your package's `license` field conforms to that.)

-Do note that there should only be one `yarn.lock` file for the entire repository; if one is created in your new package directory, you should delete it, make sure the directory is properly listed in the `workspaces` list, and re-run `yarn install`.

-ESLint and lint-staged should be installed and applied to your new package directory automatically based on the configurations in the root directory.
-If you need to extend the default ESLint configuration, create a configuration file in your package directory; if you need to modify or add lint-staged rules, you can do so in the root `package.json`.

-In addition, there are some conventions you should follow when setting up your new package, unless you have a compelling and well-documented reason not to:
+There are some conventions you should follow when setting up your new package, unless you have a compelling and well-documented reason not to:

 - The package name should be the same as the directory name
 - `yarn dev` should execute the main entry point for development (e.g., starting a development server)